 on this page

-We need you to tell us so we can confirm your income details.
+If you or your partner, if you have one, are not required to lodge a tax return, we need you to tell us and confirm your income details.
 We use your confirmed income, which is also known as your adjusted taxable income, to balance your payments.

-It is important to keep in mind that we balance CCS and balance FTB separately.
+It’s important to know we balance CCS and FTB separately.

 Why you may need to lodge a tax return